Photo Credit: Jim Jurica/Getty Images

 Many communities now offer tree recycling and mulching programs, which chip and shred trees to make the mulch available for use in your garden -- a great way to make the most of your investment both in terms of dollars and satisfaction!
 Check with your local department of public works for details.

-Also investigate nonprofit groups, like the Boy Scouts, which may offer a pickup service for a small donation.
+Also investigate nonprofit groups, like the Boy Scouts, which may offer a pickup service for a small donation, typically just $5.

 For complete details and links, visit the National Christmas Tree Association's Web site.

 Alesandra Dubin is a Los Angeles-based writer and the founder of home and travel blog Homebody in Motion.
-Follow her on Twitter: @alicedubin.
+Follow her on Facebook, Google+ and Twitter.